Capital Lawyering students must complete a minimum of 14 units approved by the Capital

 This course is offered only when there is a California election with initiatives

 - Election Law — two (2) units (offered every other year, alternating with California Initiative

 This course offers a mix of federal and state election law, and is strongly recommended

 for students who work at the California Fair Political Practices Commission, or law

 firms or nonprofits dealing with elections and compliance with ethics regulations.

 - Pacific Legislative Law Review (Greensheets) — two (2) units (offered in the Fall)

-Students produce reviews of new California, which are published in the law review's
+Students produce analyses and reviews of pending California legislation, which are

 - Environmental Practice — three (3) units